mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 ### 2b - Emergent activities in emergent cultural context - TAS, 3rd Spaces, Col, Fok, idiocultures etc.

-1. Intro and value of different Metaphors - types of spaces, walled garden, habour, playground / sandbox - used for different reaons but all about ecological aspects
+1. Intro and value of different Metaphors - types of spaces, walled garden, habour, playground / sandbox - used for different reasons but all about ecological aspects
 2. Harbour and authenticity in tool use
-3. Gutierrez - 3rd space and Fok + examples in this research, this view of agency has a greater focus on participant identity
+3. Gutierrez - 3rd space and Fok + examples in this research, this view of agency has a greater focus on participant identity - and relational agency [@digiacomo_relational_2016-1]
 4. Examples in relation to the role of playtesting / playground to dvelop identity in a safe space, reduced stress, but with an important aspect of social interaction and norming